EU sees sharp rise in asylum applications | DW | 11.06.2019

 The number of applications for asylum in the EU is back up.
-While Syrians and Afghans formerly topped the list, the EU has seen a surge in the number of refugees from Latin America.
+About 206,500 applications were submitted during the first four months of 2019, compared with 179,000 in 2018, according to the European Asylum Support Office.

 After several years in decline, the number of first-time asylum applications lodged in European Union countries is growing again, according to the European Asylum Support Office (EASO).

 First-time applicants from Syrians were down 8% from 2018 to 20,392, according to the report.
-Venezuela came in second, with 14,257 citizens seeking asylum in the European Union.
+Venezuela came in second, with 14,257 citizens seeking asylum in the European Union, Funke reported.

 Read more: Refugee Convention of 1951 still cornerstone of human rights